v0ss3n/jekyll/_posts/textilelab/2019-11-07-cryptography research.md

 https://home.bt.com/news/science-news/can-you-spot-these-hidden-images-in-magic-eye-illusions-11364107993380

-## From Code book
+## The Code book
 >The urge to discover secrets is deeply ingrained in human nature; even the least curious mind is roused by the promise of sharing knowledge withheld from others.
 Some are fortunate enough to find a job which consists in the solution of mysteries, but most of us are driven to sublimate this urge by the solving of artificial puzzles devised for our entertainment.
 Detective stories or crossword puzzles cater for the majority; the solution of secret codes may be the pursuit of a few.
-John Chadwick (The Decipherment of Linear B)
+>>John Chadwick (The Decipherment of Linear B)

-Codebreakers are linguistic alchemists, a mystical tribe attempting to conjure sensible words out of meaningless symbols.
+> Codebreakers are linguistic alchemists, a mystical tribe attempting to conjure sensible words out of meaningless symbols.

-The science of secrecy is largely a secret science.
+> The science of secrecy is largely a secret science.

-Cryptography itself can be divided into two branches, known as transposition and substitution.
+> Cryptography itself can be divided into two branches, known as transposition and substitution.
 In transposition each letter retains its identity but changes its position, whereas in substitution each letter changes its identity but retains its position.

-## Translation into concept
->> It’s about slowing down, I’m really done with social media at the moment and only posting stuff for millisecond of anyone’s attention and a like based on an extremely fast impression and judgement.
-Every detail has a meaning and if you look for it you may actually find it.
-A garment or fragment of a garment is hyperpersonalized, catered towards the wearer.

-- Stenography: layering of monochrome images that al blend together into a different image but are all separate images themselves too > using color filters to look at the messages
-- Visual Cryptography: splitting one image into two or more parts, only visible when placed correctly on top of each other (if this is possible with color images that would be even better, try to figure out how to do that).

-- Two outfits that are each others key?
-Creating dynamic garments hiding messages
-- 2 images in one folded panels > 1 message on 1 side, 1 on the other, visible with the same key?
-- Grille can be used in a piece of clothing like a simple skirt on top of another skirt/trousers, you have to move around the upper skirt to decode the message; there could be multiple messages hidden.

-looking at the piece via filters to see various meanings (RGB filters or pattern filters, think about those coins that you can flip like physical gifs> that would also be really cool to make)

-What is the input?
-input > process > output

-input as text or as image? or a combination

->> This research is about finding hidden meaning in layered patterns, creating new meaning in collage and combinations of techniques and looking into the chimaera as a metaphor for image and identity.
-I study cellular automata to find logic in chaotic systems but to celebrate this chaos simultaneously.

->>> Using software and hardware to hide messages from me to the people who take the time to look for meaning beyond a first glance
-They can then wear their personal messages on their body, carrying secrets

 ## Other references/methods of hiding images